Wittenborg Last Stop for NVAO as It Suspends Procedures Due to Coronavirus

 Wittenborg Seeking Approval to Provide Transnational Education in Munich

-Two weeks ago, the Dutch accreditation and quality assurance body NVAO postponed all its site visits in light of the coronavirus COVID-19 – Wittenborg University of Applied Sciences (WUAS) was its last visit to an institution of higher education last month.
+Two weeks ago, the Dutch accreditation and quality assurance body NVAO postponed all its site visits in light of the coronavirus COVID-19 – WUAS (WUAS) was its last visit to an institution of higher education last month.
 Its assessment procedures in the Netherlands will be suspended until at least 28 April.
 In Flanders all activities are suspended until further notice.

 Wittenborg is applying for Transnational Education (TNE) approval for the full delivery of its programmes in Munich, Germany at the New European College (NEC) and seeking re-accreditation for its Master of Business Administration (MBA) as well as Bachelor of Business Administration (BBA) programmes.
 In October 2019, Wittenborg formed a partnership with NEC to deliver Wittenborg's bachelor's and master's programmes at their location in Munich.
 Student numbers there are eventually expected to grow to around 150.
 The terms of the delivery are set out in a Memorandum of Cooperation between the two institutions.